-- Download the Active Health System Log to a supported USB flash drive.
-When you use this feature, the connected USB flash drive is not accessible by the host operating system. - Connect a client (such as a laptop) with a supported USB to Ethernet adapter to access the iLO web interface, remote console, CLI, iLO RESTful API, or scripts.
+- Download the Active Health System Log to a supported USB flash drive. - When you use this feature, the connected USB flash drive is not accessible by the host operating system. - Connect a client (such as a laptop) with a supported USB to Ethernet adapter to access the following: - iLO web interface - Remote console

+- iLO RESTful API - CLI